 Many commercial and government insurance plans, including Medicare, Medicaid (both fee-for-service and CMO's), and the U.S. Department of Veterans Affairs, reimburse all or part of the cost of GeneSight.
 Assurex Health also offers sliding scale financial assistance programs based on household income for patients who qualify.

-You do not have to be an active patient at ABM in order to receive genetic testing.
+You do need to be an active patient at ABM in order to receive genetic testing.
 Please call our office at (706) 316–1908 if you would like to receive the testing.
-The only charge you will incur from ABM is a $20 fee to collect the DNA.
-We would be happy to set up a consult for Dr. McCormack to discuss the results in detail with you or we can simply send you and your doctor a copy of the results if you prefer.
+We would be happy to set up a consult with one of our to providers to discuss the test in detail with you.